Unboxed-Software/solana-course/content/transfer-fee.md

 npm install
 ```

-The starter code comes with following files:
+The starter code comes with following file:
- - `keypair-helpers.ts`
  - `index.ts`

 The `keypair-helpers.ts` file contains some boilerplate for generating a new keypair and airdropping test SOL if needed.